zubayr1/pinocchio-official/programs/associated-token-account/README.md

 This crate contains [`pinocchio`](https://crates.io/crates/pinocchio) helpers to perform cross-program invocations (CPIs) for SPL Associated Token Account program instructions.

-Each instruction defines an `struct` with the accounts and parameters required.
+Each instruction defines a `struct` with the accounts and parameters required.
 Once all values are set, you can call directly `invoke` or `invoke_signed` to perform the CPI.

 This is a `no_std` crate.